What is Fat Transfer Breast Augmentation?

 It’s important to keep in mind that fat transfer breast augmentation is still considered a relatively new procedure and long-term studies on its effects on breast cancer risk and mammograms are limited.
 Therefore, it’s important to discuss the potential risks and benefits of the procedure with a qualified medical professional and weigh these against your personal goals and health history.

-On average, the cost of fat transfer breast augmentation in the UK can range from £5,000 to £10,000 or more.
+The cost of fat transfer breast augmentation in the UK can range from £5,000 to £10,000 or more.
 It’s important to note that this is just a rough estimate, and the actual cost will depend on the specific details of your case.

 RELATED: How much does fat transfer breast augmentation cost?